Linked brings together the skills and expertise of four premier dance organisations in south east London:

 GREENWICH DANCE is an extraordinary meeting place for artists, audiences and communities, making the space for great dance to happen through incubation, creation, participation and performance.
 Each year Greenwich Dance offers a wealth of dance classes, activities and performances for the public, schools and communities, alongside exciting creative and professional development opportunities for artists.
 Greenwich Dance hosts Magpie Dance’s weekly inclusive contemporary technique class for disabled and non-disabled adults and runs inclusive projects and activities in special schools and local communities for disabled and non-disabled children, young people and adults.

-MAGPIE DANCE is a contemporary dance charity for people with learning disabilities based in Bromley, which was founded 32 years ago by the current Artistic and Executive Director Avril Hitman BEM.
-With an emphasis on ability rather than disability, Magpie has carved out a national reputation for its exciting and inspiring approach and ground-breaking work with dancers with learning disabilities.
-Magpie’s programme meets the needs of those who wish to dance purely for enjoyment or those who wish to develop their skills and progress into facilitation, choreography or performing.
-Weekly dance classes for children, young people and adults take place in Bromley, Orpington, Beckenham and Greenwich.
+MAGPIE DANCE is a contemporary dance charity for people with learning disabilities.
+With an emphasis on ability rather than disability, Magpie Dance has carved out a national reputation for its exciting and inspiring approach to inclusive dance and ground-breaking work.
+Their programme meets the needs of those who wish to dance for pleasure or those who wish to develop their skills and progress into facilitation, choreography or performing.
+People with learning disabilities of all ages and backgrounds dance with power, skill and confidence.
+Weekly dance classes for children, young people and adults take place in Bromley, Orpington, Beckenham, Battersea and Catford.
+Workshops are also delivered throughout the UK.

 TRINITY LABAN CONSERVATOIRE OF MUSIC & DANCE is one of Europe’s premier professional contemporary dance training institutions, based in an award-winning venue in Deptford.
 The Learning and Participation programme is an important element of the organisation’s work and aims to enable more people to access the benefits of dance – for enjoyment or as a career.
 It features a large programme of classes, events and projects for children, young people and adults based both in the venue and in local communities and schools, alongside a professional development programme for dance artists and practitioners.
 Dance Ability is a weekly inclusive dance class for disabled children and their siblings which brings together movement play and creative dance.